The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 - Owning two cars instead of one: many thousands a year

-This is why the latte factor feels condescending when it is aimed at people already dealing with massive structural costs.
+This is why the latte factor feels condescending when it's aimed at people already dealing with massive structural costs.
 Telling someone to skip a cappuccino while their landlord adds $100 a week is a bit like suggesting a bucket during a flood.

 Small spending matters, but big fixed costs matter more.
-Both things can be true at once.
+Both are true.

 The real question: what happens if you invest the difference?

 This is where the concept becomes more interesting.
-The coffee only turns into something meaningful if the saved money is actually redirected.
-If you skip the coffee and then spend the same amount on random snacks, congratulations, you have simply rebranded the problem.
+The coffee only turns into something meaningful if the saved money is redirected.
+If you skip the coffee and then spend the same amount on random snacks, congratulations, you've simply rebranded the problem.

-Let's say you save $25 a week by cutting back from five cafe coffees to maybe two, or by making some at home.
-If you invested that $25 a week and earned an average 7% annual return, after 10 years you would end up with roughly:
+Say you save $25 a week by cutting back from five cafe coffees to two, or by making some at home.
+If you invested that $25 a week and earned an average 7% annual return, after 10 years you'd end up with roughly:

-Lift that to $35 a week and you are looking at closer to:
+Lift that to $35 a week and you're looking at closer to:

-That is enough to matter.
+That's enough to matter.
 Not enough to buy a Sydney terrace, obviously.
-You would still need about nine more miracles.
-But it is meaningful for:
+You'd still need about nine more miracles.
+But it's meaningful for:

 - an emergency fund